Tille12/Masterarbeit/README.md

 ## INSTALL PACKAGES AND SOFTWARE ===
 * install R version 3.6.3 or higher
 * make sure to install the following packages:
-* reagarding versions, "installedRpackages.txt" contains all packages with version, which were installed while the script was running
 "ggplot2"
 "rlang"
 "network"